micrology/prsm/doc/help.md

 1. Save the file and then run the command:
 `podman-compose up -d`
 in the same directory as the `compose.yaml` file
 1. In a web browser,  on the same computer, enter `http://localhost:8080` in the address bar.
 You should see the PRSM welcome page (the same as at [https://prsm.uk](https://prsm.uk){target="_blank" rel="noreferrer"}).
 Click on the 'Start now' button to get to a blank PRSM map.
 This copy of PRSM is running entirely locally - you can disconnect the computer from the internet and it will still function.

-If the computer is on an intranet, it should be possible to access this local version of PRSM with a URL something like [http://168.192.0.123:8080](http://168.192.0.123:8080) or the local network name of the computer, following by 8080 as the port number.
+If the computer is on an intranet, it should be possible to access this local version of PRSM with a URL something like [http://168.192.0.123:8080](http://168.192.0.123:8080) (or the local network name of the computer, followed by 8080 as the port number).
+If the broswer reports that the location is not found, check for access being blocked by a firewall.
+A firewall needs to pass ports 8080 and 1234.

 To stop the PRSM service, navigate to the directory with the `compose.yaml` file and enter the command:
 `podman-compose down`